 Finally, a “re-stocking” fee implies, by its very name, a fee imposed to cover costs associated with placing merchandise back into the store’s stock.
 You don’t say whether you had any advance notice of your retailer’s restocking/cancellation policies.
 However, if you can show that the store owner not only failed to deliver your order when initially promised, then failed to give you a specific delivery date, but also never placed an order with the manufacturer, there doesn’t appear to be a reasonable basis for the retailer to have charged you a restocking fee.
 A restocking fee in such a situation may violate Georgia’s Fair Business Practices Act.

 In a situation where the store owner may be charging unfair restocking fees, there are several options.
 First, you should try to get written corroboration from the manufacturer confirming that the store owner never placed the order.
 You can then try to dispute the charge with your credit card company, and submit this corroboration with your dispute.
 You could also submit a complaint to the Better Business Bureau to see if they can help mediate the situation between you and the retailer.
-Finally, you can submit a complaint to the Federal Trade Commission at www.ftc.gov or to the Governor’s Office of Consumer Protection at www.consumer.ga.gov or by calling 404-651-8600 or 1-800-869-1123.
+Finally, you can submit a complaint to the Federal Trade Commission at www.ftc.gov or to the Georgia Department of Law’s Consumer Protection Unit at www.consumer.ga.gov or by calling 404-651-8600 or 1-800-869-1123.